DaryaKrutyeva/MLFlaskapp/README.md

 Username : admin, Password: admin

+To run the application from a local machine please have python 3.9 installed and install the corresponding libraries in the requirements file, then run run.py.

 The application does not currently support mobile browsing but this feature will be implemented in the near future.